 This syllogism allows for no conclusion other than the recognition that the statements pose a contradiction.
-The contradiction of the redemptive death of Jesus cannot be understood by natural logic, but only to the extent that Theo-logic reveals God's purposes.
+The contradiction of the redemptive efficacy of the death of Jesus cannot be understood by natural logic, but only to the extent that Theologic reveals God's purposes.

 God advised the original couple that the disobedience of partaking of "the tree of the knowledge of good and evil" (Gen. 2:9,17) would have consequences.
 "In the day that you eat of it, dying you will die" (Gen. 2:17).
-If original man were to reject the "tree of life" and the divine outworking of the divinely inbreathed life of God (Gen. 2:7), then the contingent and derivative function of man would necessarily allow for the overtaking of mankind by the "one having the power of death, that is, the devil" (Heb.
+If original man were to reject the "tree of life" and the divine outworking of the divinely inbreathed life of God (Gen. 2:7), then the spiritually contingent and derivative function of man would necessarily allow for the overtaking of mankind by the "one having the power of death, that is, the devil" (Heb.
 2:14).
-After Adam and Eve disobeyed, the resultant spiritual death allowed the degenerative process that led to physical death (Gen. 5:5).
-The one man, Adam, represented all men, seminally and spiritually, and by his disobedience all within the human race were "made sinners" (Rom.
+After Adam and Eve disobeyed, the resultant spiritual death allowed the degenerative, entropic process that led to physical death (Gen. 5:5).
+The one man, Adam, represented all men, seminally and spiritually, and by his disobedience all within the human race were

+"made sinners" (Rom.
 5:19) spiritually, and "death spread to all men" (Rom.
-5:12), reigning in mankind who were all spiritually "dead in trespasses and sins" (Eph.
+5:12), as "the spirit that works in the sons of disobedience" (Eph.
+2:2) personally reigned (Rom.
+5:21) in all mankind, who were all spiritually "dead in trespasses and sins" (Eph.
 2:1,5).
-To counter this situation of misused and abused humanity, the Triune Godhead determined in love (Jn.
+To counter this situation of misused and abused humanity, the Triune Godhead determined in love (In.
 3:16) to send the second Person, the Son of God, to be a perfect man who "might taste death for every one" (Heb.
 2:9).
 Though the human Jesus came "in the likeness of sinful flesh" (Rom.
 8:3), He was perfect in spiritual being, born of a virgin (Matt.
-1:23), without the transmission of spiritual death.
+1:23), without the transmission of spiritual death predicated to all other human beings - though no less human than was Adam and all Adamic descendancy.
 The "ruler of this world had nothing in Him" (Jn.
-14:30), and He could behave in such a way as to "always be pleasing to the Father" (Jn.
-8:29), deriving all from the Father (Jn.
+14:30), and He could behave in such a way as to "always be pleasing" to the Father" (In.
+8:29), deriving all from the Father (In.
 14:10) for every moment in time for 33 years.

 His behavior choices were such that He was perfectly righteous, "having no sin" (II Cor.
 5:21; I Jn.
 3:5), and as such qualified to be the perfectly sufficient sacrifice to take an undeserved death for the sins of all mankind.